Shapes as Product Differentiation: Neural Network Embedding in the Analysis of Markets for Fonts: Introduction

 Why do we consider a convolutional neural network?
 Font shapes involve a non-linear interaction between many neighboring pixels.
 Considering individual pixels separately or recognizing interactions in a restrictive model provides little information about the overall shape of a font.
 By considering how neighboring pixels interact in a very flexible model, the deep neural network outperforms other machine learning methods such as LASSO, random forest, and boosting that use pixels or other hand-designed features (edges, corners, etc.); see \citet{Goodfellow-et-al-2016}.
 In particular, the deep convolutional neural network is designed to effectively capture the spatial correlation between nearby pixels.
 Although neural networks are generally known to be less interpretable (\citet{friedman2001elements}) than other learning methods due to model flexibility,\footnote{One approach to overcome this is to consider ``hand-crafted features.''
 However, feature selection can generally be arbitrary and there can be arbitrarily many possible features, which hinders the interpretation.} we show how an interpretable embedding space can be learned through visual similarity.
 Most importantly, instead of attempting to interpret each embedding value, our approach is to give meanings to the distance metric of the embedding space and subsequently construct the product differentiation measures based on it.

 Given the embedding space, a font designer's decision of a typeface design is equivalent to choosing a location in the space.
 This location choice is a strategic decision that depends on the choices of other designers in the space.
-In this sense, the abstract product space we construct can be viewed as a location-analog model (\citet{hotelling1929}) with Lancasterian characteristics (\citet{lancaster1966new,lancaster1971consumer}).
+In this sense, the abstract space of fonts we construct can be viewed as a location-analog model (\citet{hotelling1929}) with Lancasterian characteristics (\citet{lancaster1966new,lancaster1971consumer}).
 Based on this space, we construct two alternative differentiation measures using the image embeddings, namely a distance to Averia (i.e., the average font) and a gravity measure, which succinctly represent the location choice of a designer relative to others' choices.

 To illustrate the usefulness of our approach, we conduct a causal analysis of how a merger affected the merged firm's design decisions before and after the merger.
 In June 2014, a major font foundry was acquired by the company that owns the online marketplace.
 Before the merger, the merging firm was selling fonts as a third party and competing with the foundries owned by the marketplace.
 The main motivation of the analysis is that designers are not only artists but also economic agents who are affected by market conditions.
 We use the constructed design differentiation measures as the main dependent variables.
-To rule out other factors confounded with the merger, we use the synthetic control method (\citet{abadie2003economic}, \citet{abadie2010synthetic}).
-This method is suitable in our context because there is only one merged foundry, for which finding a good comparison group from untreated foundries is challenging.
-The advantage of our setting in using the synthetic control method is that the embeddings we obtained serve as the main predictors in constructing a comparable synthetic control.
+To estimate the effect of merger on differentiation, we use the synthetic control method (\citet{abadie2003economic}, \citet{abadie2010synthetic}).
+We employ this method because, although there is only one treated (i.e., merged) foundry, we can construct a suitable weighted average of a comparison group from untreated foundries.
+We provide arguments why strategic spillovers may be weak in our setting by showing that each control foundry produces substantially different products than the treated foundry, even though the synthetic control behaves similarly as the treated before the merger.
+The latter is achieved due to the rich information contained in the embeddings, which serve as the main predictors in constructing the synthetic control.